cupcakearmy/use-light-switch/README.md

 ## 🤔 Motivation

-There was no library with typings 🤕
+There was no library that included typings 🤕

 ## 🚀 Quickstart